tencentyun/intlcloud-documents/yehe_doc/中间件与通信/消息队列 CKafka/常见问题/限流问题_intl_en.md

 ### Why is traffic throttling triggered when the monitored production/consumption traffic is lower than the instance specification?

-As mentioned above, traffic throttling is measured in ms, but the monitoring platform in the console collects data at the second level and aggregates the data at the minute level (maximum or average value).
+As mentioned above, traffic throttling is measured in milliseconds, but the monitoring platform in the console collects data at the second level and aggregates the data at the minute level (maximum or average value).

-According to the principle of token bucket, a single bucket does not force throttle the traffic.
-Suppose the bandwidth specification of instance A is 100 MB/s, then the traffic throttling threshold of each 100-ms time bucket is 100 MB/10 = 10 MB/bucket.
+According to the principle of token bucket, a single bucket does not forcibly throttle the traffic.
+Suppose the bandwidth specification of instance A is 100 MB/sec, then the traffic throttling threshold of each 100-ms time bucket is 100 MB/10 = 10 MB/bucket.
 If the production traffic of instance A reaches 30 MB in the first 100-ms time bucket of a certain second (3 times the threshold), then the broker's traffic throttling policy will be triggered to increase the delayed response time.
 Suppose the original normal TCP response time is 100 ms, then the delay may be increased by 500 ms before response after the threshold is exceeded.
-The final traffic in this second is 30 MB * 1 + 0 MB * 5 + 10 MB * 4 = 70 MB, so the traffic speed in this second (70 MB/s) is lower than the instance specification (100 MB/s).
+The final traffic in this second is 30 MB * 1 + 0 MB * 5 + 10 MB * 4 = 70 MB, so the traffic speed in this second (70 MB/sec) is lower than the instance specification (100 MB/sec).

 ![](https://main.qcloudimg.com/raw/6fc11aa3b0dceb38dcc6bb5477e4851a.png)

 ### Why is the peak production/consumption traffic higher than the instance specification?

-Suppose again the bandwidth specification of instance A is 100 MB/s, then the traffic throttling threshold of each 100-ms time bucket is 10 MB.
+Suppose again the bandwidth specification of instance A is 100 MB/sec, then the traffic throttling threshold of each 100-ms time bucket is 10 MB.
 If the production traffic of instance A reaches 70 MB in the first 100-ms time bucket of a certain second (7 times the threshold), then the broker's traffic throttling policy will be triggered to increase the delayed response time.
 Suppose the original normal TCP response time is 100 ms, then the delay may be increased by 800 ms before response after the threshold is exceeded.
 After the response is returned at the 900th ms, the client immediately injects 70 MB of traffic into the 10th time bucket.
-The final traffic in this second is (70 MB * 1 + 0 MB * 8 + 70 MB * 1) = 140 MB, so the traffic speed in this second (140 MB/s) is higher than the instance specification (100 MB/s).
+The final traffic in this second is (70 MB * 1 + 0 MB * 8 + 70 MB * 1) = 140 MB, so the traffic speed in this second (140 MB/sec) is higher than the instance specification (100 MB/sec).

 ![](https://main.qcloudimg.com/raw/726f5a605fde9b087c818134124e887e.png)